bcgov/quickstart-openshift/README.md

 ## Starter

-The starter stack includes a (React, MUI, Vite, Caddy) frontend, Pluggable backend(Nest/Node, Quarkus/Java On Native, FastAPI/Python, Fiber/Golang) and postgres database.
+The starter stack includes a frontend (React, MUI, Vite, Caddy), backend (Nest/Node) and postgres or postgis database.
 See subfolder for source, including Dockerfiles and OpenShift templates.
+Alternative backends are available.

 Features:
 * [TypeScript](https://www.typescriptlang.org/) strong-typing for JavaScript